 HLSC-H 361 Health Promotion and Disease Prevention (3 cr.)
-Understanding the personal, cultural, and environmental factors affecting participation in health promotion and disease prevention activities; examining the application and relevance of the concepts of health, wellness, health promotion, and health education and a wide range of content specific topics in health promotion and disease prevention.
+P: HLSC-H 200, HLSC-H 210, HLSC-H 220, HLSC-H 250, and HLSC-H 264 all with a grade of C or higher.
+Academic Plan: Health Sciences BS or Pre-Health Sciences BS.
+Understanding the personal, cultural, and environmental factors affecting participation in health promotion and disease prevention activities; examining the application and relevance of the concepts of health, wellness, health promotion, and health education and a wide range of content specific topics in health promotion and disease prevention at an individual level.